Brian Willison

 Brian Willison (born May 6, 1977) is owner and senior IT consultant at B. Willison & Associates.
-He is the former Executive Director of the Parsons Institute for Information Mapping (PIIM) at The New School and Program Management Officer at World Health Organization.
+He is the former executive director of the Parsons Institute for Information Mapping (PIIM) at The New School and program management officer at World Health Organization.

 Biography

 Early life

 Brian Willison was born in Moorestown, New Jersey.
-He attended the Moorestown Friends School (Moorestown, New Jersey) in its Lower and Middle school programs.
-After transferring, Willison graduated from The Lawrenceville School (Lawrenceville, New Jersey) in 1995.
+He attended the Moorestown Friends School (in Moorestown) in its Lower and Middle school programs.
+After transferring, Willison graduated from the Lawrenceville School (Lawrenceville, New Jersey) in 1995.
 He attended Washington University in St. Louis where he graduated with a bachelor's degree in fine arts and engineering in 1999.
 Willison received his master's degree from the Parsons School of Design in 2005.
 In 2012, he received an ExEd degree from MIT Sloan School of Management.

 Career

 Willison has worked in the fields of new media, publishing, marketing, and software development for companies located in St. Louis, Missouri, Philadelphia, Pennsylvania, San Francisco, California, and New York, New York.
 During the economic retraction following the Dot-com era, Willison launched a successful technology consulting practice which developed technologies for Charles Schwab, Microsoft, Ebay.com, and AT&T.

-As of November 2011, Willison is the Executive Director of the Parsons Institute for Information Mapping (PIIM) at The New School where he oversees PIIM's engagements in commercial and academic pursuits in the fields of knowledge visualization, information design, software development, Geographic Information Systems (GIS), and Electronic Medical Record (EMR) systems.
+As of November 2011, Willison is the executive director of the Parsons Institute for Information Mapping (PIIM) at The New School where he oversees PIIM's engagements in commercial and academic pursuits in the fields of knowledge visualization, information design, software development, geographic information systems (GIS), and electronic medical record (EMR) systems.

 At the Parsons Institute for Information Mapping (PIIM), Willison has led technology programs for United States Government initiatives: